-- U.S. citizen or eligible non-citizen; - Have a high school diploma, GED or other equivalency; - Be enrolled in classes leading to an approved certificate or degree.
-Short-term programs are now eligible for MAP grant funding effective July 1, 2022. - Not be in default on a federal student loan; - Maintain Satisfactory Academic Progress (SAP).
-Review the SAP policy at jjc.edu/financialaid; - Have resided in Illinois for at least one year prior to the start of the academic school year.
+- U.S. citizen or eligible non-citizen, or meet the "undocumented student" criteria of the RISE Act; - Have resided in Illinois for at least one year prior to the start of the academic school year.
 You may be required to submit proof of your Illinois residency before you are awarded an Illinois MAP Grant.
-For dependent students, your parents must be Illinois residents.
+For dependent students, your parent(s) must be Illinois residents; - Demonstrate financial need; - Have a high school diploma, GED or other equivalency; - Be enrolled in a minimum of 3 credit hours in a program leading to an approved certificate or degree.
+Short-term programs are eligible for MAP grant funding effective July 1, 2022. - Not be in default on a federal student loan, nor owe a refund on any state or federal grant; - Maintain Satisfactory Academic Progress (SAP).
+Review the SAP policy at jjc.edu/financialaid; - Not have received a bachelor's degree; - Not have used the equivalent of 135 MAP Paid Credit Hours or more; - Not be incarcerated.